jasonlue/jasonlue.github.io/_posts/2019-08-19-clustered-hashing.md

 Let's take the cluster idea a bit further: We add overflow positions at the end of the table to avoid wrap-arounds.
 With the condition, we have another invariant: Clusters of bigger buckets always resides after the clusters of smaller buckets. ie. The clusters are in order of buckets.
 This small variation simplifies a few complex algorithms and paves the way for more complex algorithms on it.

 So what's Clustered Hashing?

 - The flattened version of Chained Hashing.
 - An Open Addressing Hashing.
 It puts items directly in the table.
 - An Robinhood Hashing.
 It adjusts existing items while inserting new items.

 Clustered Hashing also sacrifices constant property during deletion and lookup.

-- It adjusts other existing items during while deleting items.
+- It adjusts other existing items while deleting items.
 - It adjusts existing items during lookup when incremental sizing is implemented.

 Heres the visual comparison of Chained and Clustered Hashing: